aribelruiz/MultiThreaded-MinotaurParty/README.md

-# COP4520_Assignment2 (Two Parts)
+# Multi-threaded Practice (Minotaur Problems)
-Below you can find the ReadMe for Problem 1 and Problem 2 of Assignment 2 for Concepts of Parallel and Distributed Processing.
+Below you can find the ReadMe for two separate multi-threaded problems.